 Elsa Colonna, Business Development Manager, Veolia UK spoke about their partnership with Leicestershire County Council (LCC) who have a target to be carbon neutral by 2030.
 It has been identified that 34 per cent of carbon emissions come from buildings.
 The Midlands Energy Performance contract outlines the many technologies which LCC are looking at using to reduce consumption and generate low carbon energy: LED lighting, roof solar PV, solar carports, large scale solar farms, battery storage, EV charging and heat pumps.
 The council are working with Veolia as their delivery partner who are guaranteeing energy savings - so far projects implemented are saving 525 tonnes of CO2 over their lifetime.
 The contract is open to Public Bodies in a 50 miles radius from Leicester.

 Nathan Goode, Director, Head of Strategy at The Social Value Portal explained how the portal signals to the supplier base what the buyer’s intent is on social value, and simultaneously functions as a measurement tool.
-It focuses on economic, social and environmental wellbeing of societies and in 2020, have created a set of .
+It focuses on economic, social and environmental wellbeing of societies and in 2020, have created a set of climate emergency themes, outcomes and measures.
 They are a practical tool for embedding climate action into commissioning and procurement.

 Director of Strategy and External Relations at ENGIE UK, Karl Limbert, spoke about the organisation’s mission statement - ‘making zero carbon happen’.
 He emphasised that in order to do this, we will need to invest in low carbon infrastructure to support local clean growth and development.
 Given the historic levels of public debt following the pandemic, there may be an increased call on private sector investment to support this.
 Local authorities will have a prominent role in leading the transition to net zero places especially in priority areas, including the local decarbonisation of heat and power, the growth of onshore wind and solar, the development of low carbon housing, particularly in the social housing sector, and the deployment of electric vehicle infrastructure.
-ENGIE has published a thought leadership piece on the role of local authorities in leading the transition to net zero entitled: “”.
+ENGIE has published a thought leadership piece on the role of local authorities in leading the transition to net zero entitled: “How to solve a problem like net zero: a guide for local authorities”.

 Katie Sargent, Environment Commissioning Group Manager, Surrey County Council spoke practically about how Surrey have embedded their green procurement ambitions into their contracts.
 For example, the council have committed to having a green procurement policy, part of which has a feature for providers to disclose their carbon emissions and carbon reduction targets.
 The Social Value Charter has been applied to all procurements over £100k.
 For example, in Surrey’s extra care housing contract, the use of energy and water must be a consideration in the design requirements.